-Employees who return from FMLA leave within the approved 12 weeks of leave, shall return to the same or an equivalent position.
+Employees who return from FMLA leave within the approved twelve (12) weeks of leave, shall return to the same or an equivalent position.
 However, some exceptions to this rule do exist.

-If an employee is out for medical leave or Family Medical Leave for two weeks or more, a Personnel Action Form (PAF) along with the doctor's excuse or a certified Family Medical Leave Act form should be submitted to the Department of Human Resources from the department.
+If an employee is out for Family Medical Leave for two weeks or more, a Personnel Action Form (PAF) along with a certified Family Medical Leave Act form should be submitted to the Department of Human Resources from the department.
+Upon the employee's return from FMLA, a new PAF and Health Care Provider release statement must be submitted to Human Resources.